-When you look at the Skill Builder worksheet, you see that it is broken into three sections: “Day One,” “Day Two,” and “Day Three.”
+The Skill Builder worksheet contains three sections: “Day One,” “Day Two,” and “Day Three.”

-The Pre-Writing Activities mentioned in the TM are presented later, in the second segment of the lesson (usually the Brainstorming video).
+You do not have to present anything.
+We provide the Pre-writing Activities mentioned in the lesson plan for you.
+This comes in the second segment of the lesson (usually the Brainstorming video).
 That’s the day they actually begin writing.
 Then, we start with a presentation that captures their interest while demonstrating the core concept with real-life examples.